 How does the VA know that I am enrolled in classes and should be receiving benefits?

-The KVCC Certifying Official (CO) informs the VA that you are attending classes.
+The KVCC Certifying Official (CO) informs the VA that you are attending classes after you have registered and submitted the Certification Request Form.
 In order to be certified, you must be enrolled in a degree/certificate program and enrolled in courses that are required for that program.
-If you are new to KVCC, you must inform the CO that you have registered for courses.

 I am a dependent of a 100% disabled veteran, and I receive the State of Maine Tuition Waiver.
 Does the State of Maine pay the college?

 NO. The State of Maine provides the College with a certificate of your eligibility to receive the waiver.
 The waiver only covers tuition and mandatory fees.
 The Waiver does not cover the College Health Insurance, or books.
-Students must pay for the College Health Insurance fee or waive it by providing proof of health insurance and filling out a waiver card at the Enrollment Services Center.
+Students must pay for the College Health Insurance fee.

-The Post 9/11 GI Bill covers tuition and mandatory fees, paid directly to the school, based on the percentage granted in your Certificate of Eligibility.
-If you have health insurance, please fill out the insurance waiver card and present proof of insurance at the Enrollment Services Center as soon as possible before the beginning of the semester, so that we do not bill the VA for the health insurance fee and have to return the money later.
+The Post 9/11 GI Bill® covers tuition and mandatory fees, paid directly to the school, based on the percentage granted in your Certificate of Eligibility.
 The VA provides a book stipend to the student each semester, and a monthly housing stipend (BAH), while school is in session.
 BAH is pro-rated, based on the student’s eligibility percentage and enrollment status.
 Students must be enrolled in a minimum of 7 credits for the entire semester to be eligible for BAH, and 12 credits to receive 100% BAH.
 For those enrolled solely in distance/online learning, the housing allowance payable is equal to 1/2 the national average BAH for an E-5 with dependents.